dlm6693/Advertisement-Copy-Topic-Modeling-Classification/README.md

-# DS-Final-Project
+# Advertisement Topic Modeling & Classifcation
 Predicting Topic of An Advertisement Based on Copy &amp; Deep Dive Analysis

 ## Summary
-* Scraped approximately 146,000 advertisements from welovead.com[welovead.com] and stored in MongoDB
+* Scraped approximately 146,000 advertisements from [welovead.com](welovead.com) and stored in MongoDB
 * Initially planned to predict industry of an ad, but through EDA discovered that there was a lot of overlap so new topics would need to be created
 * Despite a lot of tinkering and playing with Latent Dirichlet Allocation and Non-Negative Matrix Factorization algorithms, was only able to yield topics that were relatively incoherent and hard to understand, concluding that they simply did not have enough text data to train on
 * After settling on an LDA model that yielded 11 topics that still were not very discernible, visualizations of principal component analysis and singular value decomposition demonstrated that there were distinct clusters, so creating a model on which to predict seemed possible